 27. Give some downsides of Docker.

-- There is no option for the storage of data.
+- There is no option for data storage.

-- Not up-to-the-mark option for monitoring of containers.
+- It is not an ideal option for monitoring containers.

 - There is no auto-rescheduling of nodes that are not active.